+#1.
 No cost on infrastructure: Cloud computing is divided into three major categories as per the services: Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).

 In all these categories, one thing is common that you don’t need to invest in hardware or any infrastructure.
 In general, every organization has to spend a lot on their IT infrastructure to set up and hire a specialized team.

-Minimum management and cost: By selecting the cloud, you save cost in many ways:
+By selecting the cloud, you save cost in many ways:

-- Zero investment on infrastructure.
+- Zero investment in infrastructure.

 - Since you don’t own the infrastructure, you spend nothing on its management or staff to manage it.

-- Cloud works on pay as you go model, so you spend only on resources that you need.
+- Cloud works on a pay as you go model, so you spend only on resources that you need.
 Nothing more!

 When you opt for the cloud, the management of its infrastructure is the sole responsibility of the cloud provider and not of the user.

-Forget about administrative or management hassles: Whenever there is a purchase or upgradation of hardware, a lot of time is wasted looking for best vendors, inviting quotations, negotiating rates, taking approvals, generating POs and waiting for delivery and then in setting up the infrastructure.
+#3.
+No administrative or management stress: Whenever there is a purchase or up-gradation of hardware, a lot of time is wasted looking for the best vendors, inviting quotations, negotiating rates, taking approvals, generating POs and waiting for delivery and then setting up the infrastructure.

 With cloud services, you just need to compare the best cloud service providers and their plans and buy from the one that matches your requirements.
-And this whole process doesn’t take much time and saves you a lot of efforts.
+And this whole process doesn’t take much time and saves you a lot of effort.
 Your system maintenance tasks are also eliminated in the cloud.

 This decides your billing also -you only pay for what you use and how much you use.
 It’s like your phone or electricity bill.
-But with other IT infrastructure, one spends the complete amount in one go and it is very very rare that those resources are used optimally and thus, the investment goes waste.
+But with other IT infrastructure, one spends the complete amount in one go and it is very rare that those resources are used optimally, and this often leads to wasted investments.

+#5.
 Reliability: Your infrastructure in the cloud increases the reliability and availability of applications and services.
 Cloud services run on pooled and redundant infrastructure which provides you with higher availability of IT services.

+#6.
 Data control: Another primary advantage of the cloud is that it centralizes all the data from multiple projects and branch offices to a single location.
 You gain complete control over the data without visiting individual places for checking the information.

 To prevent it, you can automatically backup all the data to the cloud on a regular basis.
 This helps you to recover any data in case of accidental deletion, loss because of natural calamity or if the hard drive crashes.

-Although most cloud storage services like OneDrive offer you a good amount of free storage, but if you use it all, you can always go for buying more secure storage in the cloud.
+Although most cloud storage services like OneDrive offer you a good amount of free storage, if you use it all, you can always go for buying more secure storage in the cloud.

+#9.
 Automatic software updates: Updating a system every now and then can be a frustrating task for enterprises.
-The IT department needs to update the system for every individual which not only wastes time but affects the productivity.
+The IT department needs to update the system for every individual which not only wastes time but affects productivity.